 Take a look at the SMART goals infographic below.

 Don’t worry if you’ve left your UCAT preparation a little late.
-It’s possible to prepare for it in 4 weeks, but it’ll mean cramming a lot of information and is likely to leave you very stressed.
+It’s possible to prepare in four weeks, although this could lead to you cramming a lot of information and may leave you feeling very stressed.

 Make sure your goals are SMART: